All Activity

 delvingbitcoin

-SHRINCS represents a hybrid signature scheme that blends the efficiency of stateful hash-based signatures with the reliability of stateless ones, offering a versatile solution for applications requiring a limited number of signatures.
-This innovative approach combines an "unbalanced" XMSS tree for stateful operations and a variant of SPHINCS+ for stateless operations.
+SHRINCS is a novel signature scheme that merges the advantages of stateful and stateless hash-based signatures, aiming to create a versatile solution for scenarios requiring a limited number of signatures from a given key.
+It employs an unbalanced XMSS tree for its stateful component and a variant of SPHINCS+ for stateless operations, which optimizes performance under regular conditions and ensures reliability in cases of state loss or corruption.

 Bitcoin Lightning Wallets as Abstracted Accounts in EVM Protocols